Katie Hinde: Public engagement

 In 2011 Hinde began the popular science blog "Mammals Suck ...
 Milk!", which has since had over one million views.
 She is associate editor of Splash!
 Milk Science Update.
 She created Mammal March Madness in 2013, a month of science outreach events used in classrooms across America.
-In 2014 she wrote Building Babies.
+She was co-editor and co-author of the 2013 text Building Babies.
 She appeared on the Center for Academic Research and Training in Anthropogeny YouTube channel, discussing Childrearing in Human Evolution.
 She was a guest on the comedy show "You're the Expert" with Wyatt Cenac.
 In 2016 Hinde was named the Milk Maven in GRIST 50, an annual list of innovators who are working toward a more sustainable future.
-She part of the SAFE13 study, which looks to expose how widespread sexual harassment and assault are in scientific fieldwork.
+She is part of the SAFE13 study, which looks to expose how widespread sexual harassment and assault are in scientific fieldwork.
 In 2017 Hinde delivered a TED talk What we don't know about mother's milk.
 In 2020, she was featured in the Netflix docuseries, "Babies."